By Indonesia specialist Mat

 It's Bali’s southern beaches that take the crown for relaxing on long stretches of white sand.
 The choppier waters and a perpetual sea temperature of around 30 degrees provide ideal conditions for the surfers who haunt this stretch, riding the waves from dawn until dusk.

 Seminyak is my favourite of Bali's southern beaches, for its quieter air and fewer crowds, although it's still a popular resort close to the airport.

 Dropping south along the coast, however, to the Bukit Peninsula, which dangles off Bali's southernmost tip, is still very much unexplored.

 Bali's coastline generally falls into two brackets: crunching surf beaches or volcanic sand.
 But, sheltered white-sand coves skirted by turquoise waters are cut into Bukit's coastline, if you know where to look.

 A knowledgeable local guide can take you to recommended spots, which are otherwise only frequented by locals and surfers.
 The roads twist and wind down to small private coves, hidden in the cliffs and sometimes only accessible through a cave or two.

-Snorkeling and Bali’s black volcanic beaches
+Snorkelling and Bali’s black volcanic beaches

 In sharp contrast to the south, the black volcanic sand beaches on the north and east coasts are very remote and quiet.
 Small fishing communities mark the coast and boats with the traditional side-awning ply the shores.
 Temples watch over the sea — which the Balinese fear and don’t like to venture into.